arcus/education_modules/git_creation_and_tracking/git_creation_and_tracking.md

 If you are not sure if Git is configured on your computer, enter `git config user.name` into your command line interface and see if it returns your name.
 You can also check that it it has the correct email for you with `git config user.email`.
 If these are correct you are all ready to start the module!

-If you need to get Git configured on your computer the [Setting Up Git](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/setting_up_git_mac_and_linux/setting_up_git_mac_and_linux.md#1) module will help you get set up in about 20 minutes if you're using a Mac or Linux machine.
+If you need to get Git configured on your computer there is a module to help you get set up.
+Depending on what computer you are using, use the instructions for a [Mac or Linux operating system](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/setting_up_git_mac_and_linux/setting_up_git_mac_and_linux.md#1), or a [Windows operating system](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/git_setup_windows/git_setup_windows.md#1)

 ## Creating a Repository